Mulgrew Miller: Later 1986–94

 After leaving Blakey in 1986, Miller was pianist in drummer Tony Williams' quintet from its foundation that year until it disbanded around 1993.
 Miller remained active between tours with Williams' band, in part by touring with his own groups.
 The first of these was formed in 1987 and named Wingspan, as, Miller explained, "sort of a dedication to the legacy of Charlie Parker – Bird, you know".
 It became one of Miller's main bands, enduring through changes of personnel, and featured a lot of his compositions in its performances.
 Another band was known as Trio Transition, which contained bassist Reggie Workman and drummer Freddie Waits.
 They released the album of the same name in 1987.

 Miller also played on Williams bandmate Wallace Roney's first three recordings (1987–89), and many other albums recorded by other leaders in the late 1980s.
 These included an album with long-term collaborator Steve Nelson, a recording by trumpeter Donald Byrd, comeback albums from alto saxophonist Frank Morgan, and the first of a series of releases with tenor saxophonist Benny Golson.

-Miller and his family moved to Palmer Township, Lehigh Valley, Pennsylvania in 1989.
-In that year, he joined three other pianists in recording a CD tribute to Memphis-born pianist Phineas Newborn, Jr. This group, the Contemporary Piano Ensemble, performed intermittently until 1996, often playing together on four separate pianos.
+Miller and his family moved to Palmer Township in the Lehigh Valley region of eastern Pennsylvania in 1989.
+The same year, he joined three other pianists in recording a CD tribute to Memphis-born pianist Phineas Newborn, Jr. This group, the Contemporary Piano Ensemble, performed intermittently until 1996, often playing together on four separate pianos.
 In 1990, Miller traveled to the Soviet Union to appear as pianist in Benny Golson's band at the first Moscow International Jazz Festival.

 In 1992, Miller also toured domestically and internationally with the New York Jazz Giants, a septet containing Jon Faddis, Tom Harrell, Lew Tabackin, Bobby Watson, Ray Drummond, and Carl Allen.
 Miller continued to accompany vocalists, including on recordings with Dianne Reeves and Cassandra Wilson.
 Starting in 1993, he also played and recorded with saxophonist Joe Lovano.

 The influence of Williams continued into Miller's own projects, including their compositions and arrangements: The Guardian reviewer of Miller's 1992 Hand in Hand, his first for Novus Records, commented that "it's his occasional boss, drummer Tony Williams, who has made the strongest impression on the way he organises the material.
 The opening 'Grew's Tune' and the bluesier numbers would slot unnoticed into the Williams library."